Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 When you use jargon, you force your customers to use a dictionary or the internet to understand what you mean.
 This makes them frustrated and unhappy.

-Double-check if you’ve included any big, complicated words, or words with multiple meanings.
+Double-check if you’ve included any big, complicated words or words with multiple meanings.

-If you’ve used any acronyms or abbreviations, simplify them so respondents could understand them better.
+Use simple, direct language that your customers will find easy to understand.
+If you’ve used any acronyms or abbreviations, simplify them so respondents can understand them better.

 Your answer options need to be immediately understood by your customers in order to get the responses you seek.